Interview with Timothy Conway in Sun Magazine

 Conway is the author of Women of Power and Grace: Nine Astonishing, Inspiring Luminaries of Our Time (Wake Up Press).
-In his upcoming book, Healing Our World: Urgent Solutions for Pressing Problems (the first installment in a trilogy), the 48-year-old educator and scholar proposes that the many ills afflicting our world today demand more from us than just a mystical spirituality.
+In his [other writings], the 48-year-old educator and scholar proposes that the many ills afflicting our world today demand more from us than just a mystical spirituality.
 We also need an "engaged" spirituality, one that extends its concerns beyond our personal spiritual development.
 Conway has a Ph.D. in East-West Psychology from the California Institute of Integral Studies.
 He has taught for many years at Santa Barbara City College’s adult-education program, as well as at Pacifica Graduate Institute, Antioch University, and other schools and venues.
-He can be reached at [firstname.lastname@example.org]
+He can be reached at [email@example.com]

-Conway and I spoke for several hours one morning last fall in Conway’s Santa Barbara condo, where he lives with his wife and two cats [now three!].
+Conway and I spoke for several hours one morning last fall in Conway’s Santa Barbara condo, where he lives with his wife and two cats [then three; just one cat since 2014].
 Images of the world's saints and mystics looked down from his walls as our conversation ranged from cutting-edge physics to the television comedy Seinfeld.
 What struck me most, however, was how calm I felt in Conway's presence.

 Cooper: In your upcoming book, you say that, in former times, one could get by with just an individual spiritual practice but that in today’s world it’s not enough.